-Most professional services firms are pretty sure they need marketing, but they’re never quite sure how much to invest or what form that investment should take.
+Most professional services firms are pretty sure they need a marketing organization, but they’re never quite sure how much to invest or what form that investment should take.

 Why the “Optimal Marketing Organization”

 As a marketing leader at global service firms, including Hewitt, Towers Perrin, Andersen and Genworth, and now as a consultant, I am regularly asked questions about investments in marketing structure:

 “Do we need to be more strategic or more tactical?”
 “Should we organize Marketing by practice, industry, geography—or all three?”

 “What functional marketing skills should we have?” (communications, proposals, CRM, social media, design, etc.)